 How can I participate in the Climate Friendly Parks program?

 1. Submit a CFP Application that provides the CFP Team with baseline information about your park.

 2. Use the CFP’s Climate Leadership in Parks (CLIP) Tool to develop an inventory of emissions generated within your park.

 3. Complete an Action Plan or integrate your CFP actions into your park’s EMS by using the Climate Leadership in Parks (CLIP) Tool to outline the emission reductions and economic benefits of your park’s climate-friendly actions.
-The CFP program helps your park develop the best emissions mitigation strategies by encouraging discussion between park staff and stakeholders through on-site voluntary workshops and on-line trainings.
+The CFP program helps your park develop the best emissions mitigation strategies by encouraging discussion between park staff and stakeholders through on-site workshops and online trainings.

-Once an Action Plan has been finalized and signed by the park Superintendent, or b) CFP actions are successfully integrated into your EMS, your park is considered a CFP Member Park.
-At this point the CFP website will feature a page highlighting your previous climate friendly accomplishments, your inventory and your action plan and/or CFP-related components of your EMS.
+Once a) an Action Plan is finalized and signed by the park Superintendent, or b) CFP actions are successfully integrated into your EMS, your park is considered a CFP Member Park.
+At this point, the CFP website will feature a page highlighting your previous climate friendly accomplishments, your inventory and your action plan and/or CFP-related components of your EMS.